zeligism/zeligism.github.io/_posts/2025-11-02-EscapingToInfinity.md

 ## Escaping into height infinity.
 AKA *escaping into vertical infinity*.

-I thought calling *height infinity* is more accurate since it is the reflected version of the *width infinity* case (reflected about the y=x line).
+I thought calling it *height infinity* is more accurate since it is almost a reflected version of the *width infinity* case.

 $$
 f_n(x) = n\,1_{[1/n,\,2/n]}(x)